 In the retail market, a lab diamond typically costs 50% less than a natural diamond with similar specifications.
 However, when it comes to resale value, lab diamonds have very little to zero resale value compared to a natural diamond.

-In fact, you may notice that vendors that sell lab diamonds would not offer any trade-in or upgrade policies for lab created diamonds while the same vendor would have these upgrade policies in place for natural diamonds.
+In fact, you may notice that vendors that sell lab diamonds would not offer any trade-in or upgrade policies for lab created diamonds.
+However, the same vendor would have upgrade policies in place for natural diamonds.

 Now, you may wonder why this is the case.
-Well, that’s because the supply of lab created diamonds has been growing tremendously with improvements in technology.
+Well, that’s because the supply of lab created diamonds has been growing tremendously due to improvements in technology.
 This has led to an ever-decreasing price trend for lab created diamonds and jewelers know this.

 If they were to buy a lab created diamond on the secondary market or allow trade-ups, they would be buying at a more expensive price than they would months down the road.
 This would put their capital at risk and any trade-up policy would become a money-losing proposition.